ibm-cloud-docs/containers/cs_versions_121.md

 # 1.21 version information and update actions
 {: #cs_versions_121}

-Kubernetes version 1.21 becomes unsupported on 14 September 2022.
-Update your cluster to at least [version 1.22](/docs/containers?topic=containers-cs_versions_122) as soon as possible.
+This version no longer supported.
+Update your cluster to a [supported version](/docs/containers?topic=containers-cs_versions) as soon as possible.
-{: deprecated}
+{: important}

 Review information about version 1.21 of {{site.data.keyword.containerlong}}, released 09 Jun 2021.
 {: shortdesc}